JasonYangShadow/experiment_attachments/README.md

 ![result](experiment_data.png)

-Performance.R is used for drawing the data read from xls file.
+rainbow.R is used for drawing rainbow figure based on the data read from xls file.
 ![performance](performance.png)